e-h-dev/trip-discoverer/README.md

 * [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) - Used to connect all pages to the template and to write python logic in html pages

 * [JQUERY](https://jquery.com/) - 1.
 To create sliding navbar for mobile.
 2. to open and close collapsible displays.
 3. To validate user input for categories.
-4. To assgn active class to open page.
+4. To assign active class to open page.

 * [Balsamiq](https://balsamiq.com/) - Used to create wireframes.